11 Tips for your first pen show

 - Know what pens costs on the manufacturers’ sites.
 This can be a useful tool for haggling on price.

 - Bring some cash with you.
-Vendors are business owners, and they know cards are convenient for most shoppers and do accept them.
-Cash, though, doesn’t charge extra fees… it’ll also be handy for any vendors who don’t accept plastic.
+Vendors are business owners; they know cards are convenient for most shoppers and do accept them.
+Cash, though, doesn’t charge fees… it’ll also be handy for any vendors who don’t accept plastic.

 - Know that some vendors may be willing to haggle on price, depending on the item.
 They may say no, but it doesn’t hurt to ask.
 Especially if you bring cash.